Vulnerabilities that arise from poor governance in Distributed Ledger Technologies: Governance Properties

 Note that \textbf{P2} is a weaker notion of \textbf{P1}. \textbf{P1} states each voter should receive one vote and all votes should be of equal weight. \textbf{P2} allows for votes of different weights, as long as the weight cannot be purchased.

 \textbf{Possible implementations:} Property \textbf{P1} advocates for a one-person-one-vote mechanism to distribute voting power.
 This can be easily achieved in permissioned DLTs, since each participant's identity is known.
-In permissionless DLTs, this is more challenging to achieve if a decentralised structure is to be retained\footnote{It can be argued that some permissionless DLTs are already not truly decentralised if the majority of voting power is held by two or three entities and participation rights are assigned proportional to wealth.
+In permissionless DLTs, this is more challenging to achieve if a decentralised structure is to be retained\footnote{It can be argued that some permissionless DLTs are already not truly decentralised if the majority of voting power is held by a small number of entities and participation rights are assigned proportional to wealth.
 See Figure \ref{blockchain hashrate} for a distribution of hashrate in Bitcoin (regulated through Proof-of-Work) and Figure \ref{ethereum distribution} for the staking pool distribution of Ethereum (regulated through Proof-of-Stake).}.

 This is because it is non-trivial to distribute unique identity credentials in a decentralised manner, and in a way in which a single user cannot easily obtain multiple identity credentials.
 Indeed, an ongoing research effort is dedicated to answering this question \cite{dunphy2018decentralizing}, \cite{goodell2019decentralized}.
 The Proof of Humanity project aims to address this challenge.
 It is a peer-to-peer protocol that issues unique identity credentials to its participants\cite{PoH21}.
 They each create an identity, and it is then approved by other validated participants in the protocol.
 It offers the benefit that it is a more decentralised solution (it distributes trust), but participants must wait for others to vouch for their profile, and it is built on Ethereum so it is only available on their ecosystem.
-Bridges are protocols that allow for the transfer of data or transactions across different blockchains, and may be leveraged in this case to enable PoH on other compatible blockchains \cite{bridges}.
+Bridges are protocols that allow for the transfer of data or transactions across different blockchains, and may be leveraged in this case to enable Proof of Humanity on other compatible blockchains \cite{bridges}.